 • Mpox

 Multiple medications are available to protect yourself against HIV infection.
 HIV pre-exposure prophylaxis (PrEP) is a medication (oral medication or injection) that is highly effective at preventing HIV infection for people at risk.
 It can lower your risk of getting HIV from sex by about 99% when taken correctly.
 HIV post-exposure prophylaxis (PEP) is medication taken to prevent HIV in emergency situations after a possible exposure.
 It must be taken within 72 hours of exposure.
+For some people who have had a bacterial STI in the past year and are at high risk for another, an antibiotic may be recommended after sexual contact.

 Getting tested and knowing your status is also an important part of reducing the spread of STIs.
 If you are at risk for one STI, you are at risk for all STIs!